Purpose of running this test:

 The HMT gives you useful information on additional essential minerals, as well as a sense of the level of toxic metal excretion from your body.
 When you know what toxins are being excreted, you can supplement with compounds that may help escort them from your body.
 Different ‘escorts’ are applicable for different toxic metals.
 Aluminum requires different escorts than mercury or nickel.
 I suggest running a HMT at least twice a year, and for those individuals who are MTR +, or who show very low lithium levels on a HMT, then running a HMT every 3 to 4 months to be certain that essential elements stay in balance is a good idea.

 Finally, when there is a high level of excretion of many essential minerals at the same time, meaning if you are seeing black lines to the right for multiple essential minerals, this can be a sign that more mitochondrial support is needed.
-In this case, running a MAP test to look at energetic markers, as well as adding additional mitochondrial support, can be considered.
+In this case, running an OBP Test or OCP Test to look at energetic markers, as well as adding additional mitochondrial support, can be considered.
 Extremely low potassium and lithium, in the absence of an MTR + status, may also be a sign that more mitochondrial support is needed.